Lovrom8/RSMods/docs/avalonia-migration.md

   (its live-listen class), and a `RSMods.Midi` namespace would collide with it (CS0437).
 It covers only device enumeration; the WinForms live MIDI-in listening path is a debug diagnostic and is intentionally retired from the Avalonia migration scope.
-- Shared profile services: `Profiles`, `ProfileService`, `ProfileCodec`, `ProfileBackupService`, and `ProfileToneImportService`.
+- Shared profile services: `ProfileService`, `ProfileCodec`, `ProfileBackupService`, and `ProfileToneImportService`.
-- Shared song and tuning logic: `SongManager`, `TuningService`, and `TuningDefinition`.
+- Shared song and tuning logic: `SongCatalogService`, `TuningService`, and `TuningDefinition`.
 - Shared SoundPack logic: the `Soundpacks` conversion/import/export/reset class and a `SoundPackService` facade over `audio.psarc` unpack/repack (`Packer` + `GlobalProgress`), moved out of the WinForms GUI so both frontends share one source.
 The stock `original.rs_soundpack` is embedded here (under `RSMods.Core.Resources`) rather than in the WinForms assembly.
 This added two sub-package NAudio/native dependencies (see below).
-- Shared Set-and-Forget cache/tuning/tone logic: `SetAndForgetMods` and `ZipUtilities` now live in Core, with the required stock cache files embedded under `RSMods.Core.Resources`.
-The public tuning-query facade exposes only `SongData`, strings, and `TuningStrings`; its legacy `ArrangementTuning` methods are internal so the Avalonia frontend does not need to reference the Rocksmith toolkit assemblies.
-WMI drive detection uses the in-framework `System.Management` reference on net48 and the 8.0.0 package on net8.0.
+- Shared Set-and-Forget cache/tuning/tone logic lives in Core, with the required stock cache files embedded under `RSMods.Core.Resources`.
+The former `SetAndForgetMods` god-facade has been split into injected services (see below); the tuning-query facade exposes only `SongData`, strings, and `TuningStrings`, so the Avalonia frontend does not need to reference the Rocksmith toolkit assemblies.
+WMI drive detection uses the `System.Management` 8.0.0 package.
 - Shared Twitch Step 0 foundation under `GUI.Core/Twitch`: the legacy-compatible reward model, idempotent 23-effect catalog, normalized trigger model and matcher, atomic polymorphic XML repository, DPAPI-backed OAuth token store, and lifecycle-safe localhost Rocksmith effect server.
 The native bridge preserves the